MichaelZhao21/michaelzhao-OLD/blog_files/website-creation-0000.md

 ### TODO

 - Make new icon (TODO: Change logo.svg)
-- Create routing system
+- ~~Create routing system~~
 - Create framework for blog
-- Still clean up file system
+- ~~Still clean up file system~~

+## 5/10/20 | Routing

+### Routing

+Today's big task was creating a routing system that would switch between the 4 pages that I have: Homepage, About, Projects, and Blog.
+I used `react-router-dom` to do this.
+All of the pages are now in their own respective folders, and the next goal is to create css for the header.

+### TODO